loanahoang/Summer-Intro.to.IM/June1/README.md

 For me, this is a good exercise to get to know to coding and calculating the canvas position for each shape :))

+The processing file is also uploaded on this folder.

 ![](IM%20June%201.png)